lllama/sanickit/docs/source/routes.md

 ### +layout.html

 To create a layout that applies to every page, make a file called `src/routes/+layout.html`.
-The default layout that Sanic-Kit uses is:
+The default layout that SanicKit uses is:

 ...but we can add whatever markup, styles and behaviour we want.
 The only requirement is that the component includes a `{% block … %}` for the page content.
 For example, let's add a nav bar: